xiaoran007/xtop/README.md

 ```shell
 xtop -n -l
 ```
-Or use -g flag to open GPU:
+Or use -g flag to open GPU and -t flag to enable textual TUI:
 ```shell
 xtop -g -t
 ```